spack/spackbot/README.md

  - GITHUB_PRIVATE_KEY the name of the file in the root here.
  - GITHUB_APP_IDENTIFIER is the "APP ID" at the top
  - GITHUB_APP_REQUESTER is your GitHub account
- - GITHUB_WEBHOOK_SECRET is technically a client secret (that is used for webhooks)
+ - GITHUB_WEBHOOK_SECRET also needs to be added to your app.

 ### 4. Build and Start containers